go-pkgz/auth/README.md

 - JWT stored in a secure cookie with XSRF protection.
 Cookies can be session-only
 - Minimal scopes with user name, id and picture (avatar) only
 - Direct authentication with user's provided credential checker
+- Confirmed authentication with user's provided sender (email, im, etc)
-- Integrated avatar proxy with FS, boltdb and gridfs storages
+- Integrated avatar proxy with FS, boltdb and gridfs storage
 - Support of user-defined storage for avatars
 - Identicon for default avatars
 - Black list with user-defined validator